serverless-nextjs/serverless-next.js/packages/serverless-nextjs-plugin/README.md

 ## Caveats

 Beware this plugin relies on CloudFormation which has a hard limit of 200 resources.
 If you have a large number of pages in your application it is very likely that you will hit this limit.
-Contributions are welcome to investigate how this could be worked around by using something like https://github.com/dougmoscrop/serverless-plugin-split-stacks.
+Use https://github.com/danielcondemarin/serverless-next.js/tree/master/packages/serverless-nextjs-component which solves this problem by not using CloudFormation.

 ## Examples